 While this seems counterintuitive, a bigger tax bill might be just what the doctor ordered to allow you to curb tax bills in the future.
 Paying more now, paying less later.

 If you find yourself in a lower tax bracket while still having the cash to pay the tax bill when you file, converting your traditional IRA to a Roth IRA could be the perfect move for you to consider.
-This is particularly a great move when the stock market isn’t performing so well (like right now!).
+This is particularly a great move when the stock market isn’t performing so well.

 9. Give to Charity: